-- (i) Students returning from interruption are required to meet the normal conditions of entry to their programme which may include: - a.
-Providing medical evidence confirming they are fit enough to return - b.
-Disclosure and Barring Service (DBS) clearance - (ii) Academic Registry will ensure that all other stipulated conditions to return from the interruption have been met before a student is able to re-enrol onto their programme. - (iii) The personal tutor or agreed contact will meet with the student before the start of the term to plan their return to study. - (iv) The student is required to re-enrol onto their programme as per the arrangements published by Academic Registry. - Once re-enrolled, Academic Registry will notify the relevant bodies (such as Student Loans Company and/or NHS Business Services Authority) of the student's return to study. - (vi) Once the student has re-enrolled a support meeting will be held between the student and relevant parties in the faculty and central support services.
-This will be arranged by the departmental Tracking and Support Officer or equivalent member of staff.
+- (ii) Academic Registry will ensure that all other stipulated conditions to return from Interruption have been met before a student is able to re-enrol onto their programme. - (iii) As part of the Interruption and Support agreement the personal tutor or named contact will discuss a return to study plan with the student. - (iv) The student is required to re-enrol onto their programme as per the arrangements published by Academic Registry. - (v) Once the student has re-enrolled, Academic Registry will notify the relevant bodies (such as Student Loans Company and/or NHS Business Services Authority) of the student's return to study. - (vi) A support meeting will be held between the student and relevant parties in the faculty.
+This may include central support services.
+This will be arranged and documented by the department.
 The aim of this meeting is to ensure that the student is well supported as they adjust to returning to study.
 To give returning students the best possible opportunity for success, regular progress reviews will be maintained until deemed necessary by the personal tutor.